-Over the past month, I have been working on a project that needed to convert a site over to Shopify.
-As the majority of our sites are based around our bespoke CMS frameworks - built in Expression Engine and Craft, it is not often that I get to play with Shopify.
-With this project specifically, I learnt a lot about the e-commerce solution on this project and so I thought I would share my thoughts on this matter!
+Over the past month, I have been working on a project that required the conversion of a site over to Shopify.
+As the majority of our sites are based around our bespoke CMS frameworks, built in Craft, it is not often that I get to play with Shopify.
+With this project specifically, I learnt a lot about the eCommerce solution on this project and so I thought I would share my thoughts on this matter!

-One of the main reasons for switching this site to Shopify was due to the variety of add-ons available in Shopifys App Store.
-Shopify offer optional add-ons made by themselves, but the majority are third-party based.
-With app-specific rating systems and detailed documentation, this allows you to browse through the most reliable and user-friendly apps - which most fall under.
-Installation of the apps is a simple one-click process, making it easy for even the client to do this.
-Once installed, it is then the case of going to the App page in the Shopify CMS where all installed apps are collated into a grid for the client to go in and change the settings per App.
+One of the main reasons for switching this site to Shopify was due to the variety of add-ons available in Shopify's App Store.
+Shopify offers optional add-ons made by themselves, but the majority are third-party based.
+With app-specific rating systems and detailed documentation, this allows you to browse through the most reliable and user-friendly apps.
+Installation of an app is a simple one-click process, making it easy for even the client to do.
+Once installed, it is then the case of going to the App page in the Shopify CMS where all installed apps are collated into a grid.
+This is where the client can go in and change the settings per App.